afnanalzaidi/Coamic-Creations/README.md

 Check out the live project here: Galaxy Artworks

-Screenshots

-(Add screenshots of your site here if possible)

 Future Improvements

-Enhance the visual design for a more modern and professional look
+Enhancing the visual design for a more modern and professional look and Making the purchasing logic Better !

-Add animations and interactive effects for better user experience

-Implement a gallery or blog section to showcase more products

-Optimize SEO and performance for faster loading